Skip to Content

 Default: 3

 Number of previous releases to retain on the server.
-This enables:
+Enables quick rollback and automatic cleanup of old releases and images.

 cleanup_on_failure